Figure VI-1, A yellow stripe accents the lower sides of the queen snake.

 The belly of the copperhead is a mottled pattern of white to gray.
 This feature also can be used as an aid in separating the copperhead from the milk snake, which has a black and white belly pattern roughly resembling a checkerboard (See Figure VI-18).
 The unmarked head, somewhat triangular, is covered with large copper-colored scales.

 The pupil of the eye is vertically elliptical (similar to a cat's pupil).
-It is a feature that can be used to distinguish all of Pennsylvania's poisonous from its nonpoisonous snakes (See Figure VI-14).
-The pupil is rounded on the nonpoisonous snakes common to Pennsylvania.
-The copperhead also has the facial pit located between the eye and nostril, common to Pennsylvania's three poisonous snakes.
-This heat-sensitive organ is missing from the nonpoisonous species in Pennsylvania (See Figure VI-14).
+It is a feature that can be used to distinguish all of Pennsylvania's venomous from its non-venomous snakes (See Figure VI-14).
+The pupil is rounded on the non-venomous snakes common to Pennsylvania.
+The copperhead also has the facial pit located between the eye and nostril, common to Pennsylvania's three venomous snakes.
+This heat-sensitive organ is missing from the non-venomous species in Pennsylvania (See Figure VI-14).

 Range.
 The copperhead inhabits the lower two-thirds of the state.
 Its range generally follows the southern limits of huge glaciers that eons ago scraped and ground their way into the northern hemisphere.
 Its range extends somewhat southwesterly through the Carolinas into Georgia, Tennessee, Kentucky and southern Illinois.